sowcow/blog/content/posts/blade-runner.md

 ---

 I've seen this already but the first watch is necessarily incomplete.
-The concept has a certain absurd truth to it.
+The concept has a certain seemingly absurd unconstrained truth to it.
 There are also moments of meditation on different topics in between.
 I think I got so full an experience that I may just ignore the commentary and other materials.